The Teen Charged With The Murder of Officer Amy Caprio Is Tied To Local Robberies

 — BACO Public Safety (@BACOPoliceFire) May 22, 2018

-But a Perry Hall resident, Tony Kurek, 54, said that his son, Dakota, witnessed the jeep hit Officer Caprio.
+But a Perry Hall resident, Tony Kurek, 54, said that his son, Dakota, witnessed the Jeep hit Officer Caprio.
 He says that Dakota ran into the house yelling.

-“‘Dad, Dad, a cop just got run over out front.’ ”
+“‘Dad, Dad, a cop just got run over out front,'” the son called out.

 Kurek said that his son saw the officer draw her weapon on the suspect, ordering him out of the car.
 Dakota says he saw the impact.

-“She basically landed almost in front of my mailbox.”
+“She basically landed almost in front of my mailbox,” Kurek explained.

-Kurek explains that he called 911 while another son, Logan, a volunteer fireman started CPR on Officer Caprio.
+Kurek explains that he called 911 while another son, Logan, a volunteer fireman, started CPR on Officer Caprio.
 It is Kurek’s voice that can be heard on the 911 call requesting help for the fallen officer.